To sit for the CNRN Examination, candidates must meet the following criteria.

 Neuroscience nursing experience is not limited to clinical practice.
 Consultants, researchers, administrators, or educators also qualify to sit for the examination, provided they meet the above requirements.

-Please review the March 2020 CNRN Candidate Handbook or the July/October 2020 CNRN Candidate Handbook before completing the online application.
+Please review the July/October 2020 CNRN Candidate Handbook or the 2021 CNRN Candidate Handbook before completing the online application.
 If you are eligible for the exam, review the upcoming exam dates, locations, and application fees.